Guide Your Education

 The Myths and Facts About Majors and Careers

 Your major is an important factor that shapes your academics during your undergraduate studies.
-Given the enormous amount of time, money, and energy that you invest into your studies, a natural question to ask is "What careers can I pursue with my major?"
+Given the enormous amount of time, money, and energy you invest into your studies, the natural question is, "What career can I pursue with my major?"

-Before you begin to learn about career outcomes that can result from a specific major, it is helpful to understand the dynamic relationship between majors and careers.
-This information is often misconstrued through myths and misrepresentations that spread through word-of-mouth, thus, we have summarized a few key trends for your consideration.
+Before you learn about career outcomes that can result from a specific major, it is helpful to understand the dynamic relationship between majors and careers.
+This information is often misconstrued through myths and misrepresentations that spread through word-of-mouth; thus, we have summarized a few key trends for your consideration.

-Typically, your undergraduate major does not determine your career, but rather, it helps you to develop a foundation of transferable skills that you can apply toward many careers.
+Typically, your undergraduate major does not determine your career; instead, it helps you develop a foundation of transferable skills that you can apply to many jobs.
 In most cases, the number of potential career options available through a major at UCSB is in the hundreds.

-In this sense, it may be more useful to reframe the question, "What careers can I pursue with my major?" to instead ask, "What careers will I pursue with my major?"
-There is a significant amount of autonomy in this process, which often goes overlooked.
+In this sense, it may be more beneficial to reframe the question, "What careers can I pursue with my major?" to instead ask, "What careers will I pursue with my major?"
+This process has a significant amount of autonomy, which often goes overlooked.

 Though major choice may align with career choice in specific instances, these instances do not inherently imply that the career outcomes are better.
 Rather, the career choices are clearer and more direct.

-Evidence about the relationship between majors and careers sheds light on a key insight: it is critical that you identify the specific factors that matter most to you in terms of the career outcomes for a major.
+Evidence about the relationship between majors and careers sheds light on a critical insight: you must identify the specific factors that matter most to you in terms of the career outcomes for a major.

-Outcomes include not just career choice, but also entry-level salary, mid-level salary, upper-level salary, job satisfaction, opportunities to advance, regional considerations, and much more.
-These factors are often uncorrelated, and are even more often misconstrued through myths and misrepresentations, so it may be useful to conduct Self-Assessment and Career Exploration for further clarity.
+Outcomes include not just career choice but also entry-level salary, mid-level salary, upper-level salary, job satisfaction, opportunities to advance, regional considerations, and much more.
+These factors are often uncorrelated and are even more often misconstrued through myths and misrepresentations, so it may be helpful to conduct a Self-Assessment and Career Exploration for further clarity.